google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

 ### 2.8 Optional: Open a custom page from the notification

-To complete TODO 2.8 inside the <code>notificationclick</code> event, write the code to complete the following tasks.
-The first two steps will be the same as the first two lines of code in the <code>notificationclose</code> event handler.
+To complete TODO 2.8 inside the `notificationclick` event, write the code to complete the following tasks.
+The first two steps will be the same as the first two lines of code in the `notificationclose` event handler.

 1. Get the notification from the event object and assign it to a variable called "notification".
 2. Then get the `primaryKey` from the data in the notification and assign it to a `primaryKey` variable.